 Severance and Change of Control Benefits.
 We enter into employment agreements with our executives in select cases, generally when it is necessary to secure the services of a newly hired executive.
-We entered into employment agreements with each of Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, Dr. Ramsey and Mr. Wiley, as well as certain other officers.
+We entered into employment agreements with each of Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, Dr. Ramsey and Mr. Wiley, as well as certain other officers, and we have a letter agreement with Mr. Henneman.
 These agreements provide for severance compensation to be paid if the officers are terminated under certain conditions, such as in connection with a change-in-control of us or a termination without cause by us, each as defined in the agreements.
-The severance compensation payable under the employment agreements are described in more detail beginning on page 41 of this proxy statement under the heading "Potential Payments Upon Termination or Change in Control."
+The severance compensation payable under the employment agreements are described in more detail beginning on page 46 of this proxy statement under the heading "Potential Payments Upon Termination or Change in Control."